The One Pillar Pagoda

 Hanoi has long been famed for its rich culture and history.
 The magnetic combination between timeless values and modern changes makes this city a truly unique capital.
 Among several symbolic monuments that shape the city’s charm, the One Pillar Pagoda is definitely an exclusive destination, which should always be on your bucket-list as you make your way to Hanoi.

-One Pillar Pagoda (officially known as Dien Huu Pagoda), is named after its extraordinary architecture: The whole construction is built on a single pillar, which is planted in the middle of a lotus pond.
-The attraction is located in Ba Dinh District, which is very walkable to Ho Chi Minh Complex, including Ba Dinh Square, Ho Chi Minh Mausoleum, and Ho Chi Minh Museum.
-The One Pillar Pagoda is believed to exist since the Ly’s dynasty, marking a notable development of Buddhism in Vietnam.
-This monument is not only a famous tourist attraction but also a religious stop for local pilgrims.
+The One Pillar Pagoda (officially known as Dien Huu Pagoda) is renowned for its remarkable architecture: the entire structure is built on a single pillar that rises from the center of a serene lotus pond.
+It is located in the Ba Dinh District, conveniently within walking distance to the Ho Chi Minh Complex, which includes Ba Dinh Square, Ho Chi Minh Mausoleum, and Ho Chi Minh Museum.
+The history of the One Pillar Pagoda dates back to the Ly Dynasty, marking a significant period of Buddhism's growth in Vietnam.
+This monument serves not only as a popular tourist destination but also as a sacred site for local worshippers.

 Photo by @khoitranduc